Veteran and Military Benefits

 Education Benefit Programs

-The Department of Veterans Affairs administers a variety of education benefit programs under the GI Bill®.
+The Department of Veterans Affairs administers various education benefit programs under the GI Bill®.
 Many Veterans and active duty personnel can qualify for more than one education benefits program.
 For more information about these programs, click on the links below.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).